1In that hour the disciples came to Jesus, saying, “Who is greatest in the Kingdom of Heaven?”

 31So when his fellow slaves saw what had happened, they were deeply grieved, and came and told to their lord all that had happened.

-32Then having called him in, his lord says to him, ‘You wicked slave, I forgave you all that debt because you begged me.
+32Then having called him in, his lord said to him, ‘You wicked slave, I forgave you all that debt because you begged me.

 33Should you not also have had mercy on your fellow slave, just as I had mercy on you?’